Adithya1894/Remote-Method-Invocation/README.md

 # Running Client and Server

-Now open another Terminal
+Now open another Terminal window
+use the command java Server(This will start the Server)

+To Run the Client, open another Terminal window
-use the command java Server(This will start the Server) use the command java Client(This will start the Client)
+use the command java Client(This will start the Client)